zy-yao/Biography/content/authors/admin/_index.md

       institution: The University of California, Irvine
       year: 2016
     - course: B.Eng in Computer Science
-      institution: Chongqing University of Posts and Telecommunications
+      institution: Elite Class of Outstanding Engineers Program, Chongqing University of Posts and Telecommunications
       year: 2014-2018
 email: ""
 user_groups: